Leadership isn't easy, and it's not something you're born with.

 The best leaders are the ones who can organize others to work in concert towards a single goal.

-If the energy you're expending towards a goal is discordant, it's hard to imagine how you'd inspire others to work harmoniously toward a common conclusion.
+If the energy you're expending towards a goal is inconsistent, it's hard to imagine how you'd inspire others to work harmoniously toward a common result.

 That's why focus is so important.